Lecture 10

 )

-• We can color a bar chart using the fill aesthetic.
+• We can color bar charts using the fill aesthetic.

 DATA.FRAME |> count(CATEGORICAL_VARIABLE_1, CATEGORICAL_VARIABLE_2)